How to Overcome the ‘Who Am I to Say This?’ Spiral

 “Someone is waiting to hear exactly what I have to say.”

-“I have wisdom to share that could change someone’s life.”
+“I have a lot of wisdom to share that could change someone’s life.”

 Let the truth speak louder than the doubt.